erroronline1/caro/readme.md

 * audit questions with assigned regulatory issues
 * audit schedule with calendar integration
 * audit report (records)
+* Info field for products, e.g. why set to hidden; should result in displaying hidden products for regular users as well (not orders or productselection though) as per [stakeholder requirements](#stakeholder-requirements)

 #### issues
 * review modal return on closing -> still not always returning false -> not reproduceable in firefox -> observe, could have been a cache issue